Common Strippit

 This is a Leading Cause of Ram-Downs, and is where I Start my Troubleshooting!

 a few time until it will Punch OK.
-This Condition will Break Your Crankshaft Sooner or Later.
+This Condition will Break Your Crankshaft Sooner or Later!

 Strippit Repair Parts & Strippit Service